pooley182/Plex-Meta-Manager-Wiki/Collection-Filters.md

 | `originally_available.gte` | Matches any movie/show whose originally_available date is greater then or equal to the specified originally_available date<br>**Format:** MM/DD/YYYY | :heavy_check_mark: | :heavy_check_mark: |
 | `originally_available.lte` | Matches any movie/show whose originally_available date is less then or equal to the specified originally_available date<br>**Format:** MM/DD/YYYY | :heavy_check_mark: | :heavy_check_mark: |

-* Advance filters can not take multiple values
+* Advance filters can not take multiple values.
 * Using the `tmdb_vote_count.gte` or `tmdb_vote_count.lte` filter will also filter out movies from being added to Radarr.

 ### Collection Filter Examples